hmrc/income-tax-mtd-changelog/README.md

 ##### Added

 The following endpoint has been created:
-- Update UK Savings Account Name
+- Update a UK Savings Account Name

+---

 ### 4 June 2025